-Despite the large benefits achieved from ARP, the EPA determined that many states were still significantly contributing to non-attainment of National Ambient Air Quality Standards (NAAQS) for fine particles and/or 8-hour ozone in downwind states.
+(NAAQS) for fine particles and/or 8-hour ozone in downwind states.
 In May 2005, the EPA introduced the Clean Air Interstate Rule (CAIR) in order to further reduce NO_x and SO_2 emissions from power plants located in 28 states in the eastern United States.
 CAIR would include three new cap and trade programs, including a new program effectively replacing the Acid Rain Program (ARP) for eastern states.
 The program would continue to use permits from the Acid Rain program, but starting in January 2010, eastern states under CAIR would now have to surrender two permits for each ton of SO_2 emitted instead of one.

-Since all ARP permits of vintage 2009 or earlier could be used to offset one ton of SO2 emissions under the new CAIR program, plants had an incentive to start making immediate emission reductions before the new program took effect.
+Since all ARP permits of vintage 2009 or earlier could be used to offset one ton of SO_2 emissions under the new CAIR program, plants had an incentive to start making immediate emission reductions before the new program took effect.
 If firms made emission reductions between 2005 and 2010, they could "bank" their extra emissions permits to use or sell under the new more stringent policy.
-Sources that were included in the CAIR SO2 program reduced their emissions by over 50% in the five years between the initial CAIR announcement and the start of the new program (EPA, 2016).
+The increased incentive to reduce emissions was immediately reflected by increased ARP allowance prices, which can be seen in Figure 1.
+Sources that were included in the CAIR SO_2 program reduced their emissions by over 50% in the five years between the initial CAIR announcement and the start of the new program (EPA, 2016).